 The secret to getting ahead is getting started. – Mark Twain

-This mysterious thing happens to everyone without exception.
-Sometimes we strive to finish something important when abruptly comes a sense that YOU DON’T FEEL LIKE DOING IT.
+We strive to finish something important when in mid air comes a sense that YOU DON’T FEEL LIKE DOING IT.
 It happens to the best of us – you, me and probably even the most motivated person on Earth – Oprah Winfrey!
 We have all been there facing the list of things to do when we didn’t feel like doing any of them.
 At times, it feels like you don’t even want to think about that bundle of tasks…And the time is ticking, the pile becomes even bigger and we still don’t feel like doing it.

-At times like this it’s irrelevant how motivated we normally are.
-Something insistently pushes us off the cliff into the chasm of “ignorance and bliss”of procrastination where we are happy to do just about anything (spend too much time on Pinterest, check endless flow of updates on Facebook engaging in pointless jibber-jabber… you name it).
+At times like this, it’s irrelevant how motivated we normally are.
+Something insistently pushes us off the cliff into the chasm of “ignorance and bliss” of procrastination where we are happy to do just about anything (spend too much time on Pinterest, check the endless flow of updates on Facebook engaging in pointless jibber-jabber… you name it).
 Trust me, I’ve been there far too many times.

 Sometimes I would find myself in such a deep swamp that hardly ever it seemed real to get out, and that’s even before I would dare to think about introducing some positive changes into my life.
 But it’s not as hopeless as it seems and we can yank ourselves out of that state.